Are Yorkies Good With Cats? Let’s Find Out!

 General

-This is of a long-haired toy terrier whose blue and tan coat is separated from the bottom of the head to the end of the tail to hang down on either side of the body uniformly and entirely straight.
+This dog has long hair and is a toy terrier breed.
+It has a blue and tan coat.
+The hair hangs down evenly on both sides of the body.
+It goes from the bottom of the head to the end of the tail.
+The hair on the sides is completely straight.
 The body is sound, lightweight, and well-balanced.
 The high carriage of the dog and its relaxed manner will offer the impression of vigor and autonomy.
-Yorkies are also known to be a cool companion animals.
+Yorkies are also known to be cool companion animals.

 The head is not too large or round; the muzzle is not too long, the bite is not undershot or overshot, and the teeth sound.
 The eyes are moderate in size and not too prominent; dark in color, with a sharp, smart expression.
 The rims of the eye are black.
 The ears are small, V-shaped, upright, and not too distant.